Hales Gallery—gallery for student art exhibitions; always tell the reader it's in Pearsons Hall. See appendix.

 Help Yourself—this is the umbrella organization of Beloit Academy (for grades 4-8) and the Pre-Collegiate Program (grades 9-12).
 Provides after-school tutoring, classes, and summer learning opportunities for more than 100 low-income Beloit-area youth.
 Help Yourself is funded by the college and state resources.
 The word "program" (lower case) is optional.
 See also TRIO Department.

 Hendricks Center for the Arts—opened in the fall of 2010 in downtown Beloit at the corner of Grand Ave. and Pleasant Street.
 The building was most recently the city's public library.
 The center is named for the donors, Diane and the late Ken Hendricks (avoid Hendricks family as a construction to refer to the donors).
 The 48,000 square-foot building provides a centralized home to the college's dance and music programs, and features four studio classrooms, a state-of-the-art film classroom, faculty offices, rehearsal rooms, and design and staging labs.

-Heritage Society—this gift club recognizes people who make deferred gifts to the college.
+Heritage Society—former name of a gift club.
+It was renamed in 2013 to the James E. Duffy'49 Society, which recognizes people who make deferred gifts to the college.

 HHMI—Howard Hughes Medical Institute.

 Hispanic—a person whose ancestors come from Spain.
 See Latino.

 historic—when preceded by an article, use "an" (an historic day).